 The consortium brings together operators of High Performance Research Reactor (HPPR), R&D organizations and the European nuclear fuel manufacturer Framatome (CERCA).
 The HPPR are devoted to test materials, to produce radioisotopes and for fundamental research in physics, chemistry, medical applications and nuclear physics.

 The consortium concentrates most of the experience and knowledge available in Europe on the development of HD HPRR fuels:

 - TUM has large experience in fuel coating, monolithic fuel development and in using heavy ions to simulate the effects of in-pile irradiations.
 TUM is the operator of the Forschungs-Neutronenquelle Heinz Maier-Leibnitz (FRM II).

-- AREVA NP (CERCA) is the industrial European research reactor fuel manufacturer with unique experience and capabilities in manufacturing of plate-type fuel of highest quality and reliability.
+- Framatome (CERCA) is the industrial European research reactor fuel manufacturer with unique experience and capabilities in manufacturing of plate-type fuel of highest quality and reliability.